-Our results revealed that MPV- measured before and after the intervention- showed a significant elevation in association with of the non-resolution STsegment elevation.
+Our results revealed that MPV- measured before and after the intervention- showed a significant elevation in association with of non-resolution the ST segment elevation.
 On looking at each individual group, the post-intervention MPV showed a significant drop compared to the preintervention corresponding value.
-Using a cut-off value of 11.95 fL, pre intervention MPV had sensitivity and of specificity 76.9% and 70.3% respectively for predicting cases with no ST-resolution.
+Using a cut-off value of 11.95 fL, pre intervention MPV had sensitivity and specificity 76.9% and 70.3% of respectively for predicting cases with no ST-resolution.

 In the same direction, a study demonstrated that MPV values of 8.0 fL was determined to be the critical point for prediction of STR.
-Using this cut-off point, AUC was $0.69 \pm 0.04$ .
+Using this cut-off point, AUC was 0.69 ± 0.04 .
 Specificity and sensitivity of the test was 72% and 38%, respectively (12).

-A study showed that in patients with CAD, higher level of immature platelets was associated with higher rate of MACE-defined as a composite of all-cause mortality, myocardial infarction, unplanned revascularization, or hospitalization for angina- in 31 months follow up (17).
+A study showed that in patients with CAD, higher level of immature platelets was associated with higher rate of MACEdefined as a composite of all-cause mortality, myocardial infarction, unplanned revascularization, or hospitalization for angina- in 31 months follow up (17).

 According to another study, immature platelets have large number of dense granules with higher MPV and have higher thrombogenicity potential resulting in a high metabolic and enzymatic activity.
-On the other hand, in a cohort of 3,750 patients undergoing coronary angiogram, a study demonstrated that the size of platelets is larger among those older than 75 years old and there was a direct correlation between the size of the platelets and age.
-However. these investigators failed to show any correlation to the incidence of coronary atherosclerosis and severity of CAD linked to the larger size of platelets (18).
+On the other hand, in a cohort of 3,750 patients undergoing coronary angiogram, a study demonstrated that the size of platelets is larger among those older than 75 years old and there was a direct correlation between the size of the platelets and However. these age. investigators failed to show any correlation to the incidence of coronary atherosclerosis and severity of CAD linked to the larger size of platelets (18).